-- Law Enforcement Police protection for the Town of Rietbrock is provided by the Marathon County Sheriff's Office. - Fire and Emergency Response The Town of Rietbrock has a shared fire district with the Villages of Athens and Edgar. - E-911 Dispatch Service The Marathon County Sheriff's Office Communications Division provides E-911 Dispatch for all Police, Fire, and Emergency Medical Services (EMS) agencies in Marathon County.
+- Law Enforcement Police protection for the Town of Wien is provided by the Marathon County Sheriff's Office. - Fire and Emergency Response Fire protection and Emergency Medical Services (EMS) in the Town of Wien are provided through the Edgar & Stratford Fire Departments. - E-911 Dispatch Service The Marathon County Sheriff's Office Communications Division provides E-911 Dispatch for all Police, Fire, and Emergency Medical Services (EMS) agencies in Marathon County.